tpb-hydra/proxy/README.md

 ## Contact and Feedback

-If you'd like to contribute to the project or file a bug or feature request, please visit [its page on GitHub][1].
+If you'd like to contribute to the project or file a bug or feature request, please visit [the project page][1].

 ## License

-Coil is licensed under the [GNU GPL v3][2]([tldr][3]); that means you're allowed to copy, edit, change, hack, use all or any part of this project as you please *as long* as all parts of the project remains in the *public domain*.
+The project is licensed under the [GNU GPL v3][2] ([tldr][3]) license.
+Which means you're allowed to copy, edit, change, hack, use all or any part of this project *as long* as all of the changes and contributions remains under the same terms and conditions.

   [1]: https://github.com/tpb-hydra/proxy
   [2]: http://www.gnu.org/licenses/gpl.html